 I love Kanye West the artist.

-The strength of his music production is undeniable.
-His cultural importance is immense.
-This is a man single-handedly responsible for seismic shifts in mainstream hip hop; a creative visionary whose influence ripples not only through music but in how countless artists after him have structured their rollouts, album art, live shows and music video production.
-His ability to transition so smoothly between wildly different styles is awesome.
-Each album has its own vibe, and, one after the other, they age beautifully.
+You can’t argue against Kanye the Artist’s cultural importance.
+This man is a magician of music production single-handedly responsible for seismic shifts in mainstream hip hop; a creative visionary whose influence can not only be heard on the radio but observed in the album art, live shows and music video production of countless artists after him.
+He effortlessly transitions between wildly different styles.
+Each album has its own mood, and, one after the other, they age beautifully.
 The sonically brilliant My Beautiful Dark Twisted Fantasy, where bold melodies shift in and out of infectious compositions, is my favourite.

 I often lie flat on my bed with my eyes closed, listening to music on speakers.
 Today, ‘Lost In the World’ is on repeat.
-It’s a song with a chameleon soul; one that somehow serves my every mood, be it happy, contemplative, falling apart, or rebooting.
-Around the one minute mark, the beat unfolds.
-It’s pure bliss.
+This is a song with a chameleon soul.
+It somehow serves my every mood, be it happy, contemplative, falling apart, or rebooting.
+Around the one minute mark, it cascades.
+Sonic bliss.
 If only I could just keep listening to this, I’d be content.
-But for better or worse, I have decided to undertake the challenge of coming up with a case for Kanye West the person, to whose last couple years of utter chaos and divisive politics I must now turn my attention.
+But for better or worse, I have decided to undertake the challenge of coming up with a case for Kanye West the person, and I must now turn my attention to his last couple years of utter chaos and divisive politics.

 Now, sitting here watching the video of him in the TMZ newsroom again, I’ve started to realise that presenting a case for Kanye is really hard work — mostly because deconstructing and making sense of what he thinks is a frustrating process of picking apart whatever concept I can find within his incoherent verbal diarrhoea.
 Every time he speaks, I want to shout “I have no idea what you’re saying”, waving my hands at him from across a vast gulf of age, gender, race, background and belief.
 Any effort to understand him seems futile from the get-go.